Housing-Insight-Sept-2021

 Household Pulse Survey

-According to the U.S. Census Bureau’s Household Pulse Survey, 6 percent of Texas homeowners were behind on their mortgage payments during January, less than the national share of 7 percent (Table 2).
-Within Texas’ largest metropolitan areas, the metric declined compared with the previous month, falling to 5 and 8 percent in DFW and Houston, respectively.
-Moreover, only 12 percent of the respondents in Texas who were not current expected foreclosure to be either very likely or somewhat likely in the next two months compared with just 17 percent nationwide (Table 3).
-The proportion of delinquent individuals who were at risk of foreclosure ticked up to 15 percent in North Texas but flattened at 14 percent in Houston.
-Just after the survey was taken, the Federal Housing Finance Agency extended the foreclosure and REO eviction moratoriums for properties owned by Fannie Mae and Freddie Mac (the Enterprises) until June 30, 2021.
-Eligible borrowers were also granted an additional three-month extension of forbearance for a total of up to 18 months of forbearance.
-The Center for Disease Control’s federal eviction moratorium is set to expire at the end of March.
+According to the U.S. Census Bureau’s Household Pulse Survey, the share of homeowners behind on their mortgage payments increased to 6 percent nationally and 7 percent in Texas (Table 2).
+Houston reflected the national average, while the metric in DFW hovered higher at 9 percent.
+The share of Texas respondents who were not current and expected foreclosure to be either very likely or somewhat likely in the next two months rose from 14 percent in June to 19 percent (Table 3).
+The proportion of delinquent individuals at risk of foreclosure also grew in North Texas, increasing from 11 to 21 percent, and increasing 6 percentage points to 18 percent in Houston.
+The Federal Housing Finance Agency’s foreclosure and REO eviction moratoria for properties owned by Fannie Mae and Freddie Mac (the Enterprises) were extended through Sept.
+30, 2021.
 Continued stability in the housing market is essential to Texas’ economic recovery.

 ________________